-The course will provide training for clinical and managerial healthcare professionals in the area of clinical risk management and leading to the award of a graduate diploma.
+The course will provide training for clinical and managerial HCPs in the area of clinical risk management and leading to the award of a graduate diploma.
 This is an appropriate qualification for professionals practising in the field of clinical risk management and healthcare in addition to, or as part of, their work.

 The skills learned will provide the basis for participation in clinical risk management and risk management committees and for further training as a risk / patient safety advisor/manager.
 The knowledge acquired will be applied to the improvement of patient safety and care, to the prevention and management of legal claims and to healthcare delivery in general.
 The qualification may also be suitable to those in the fields of claims management and those specialising in healthcare law.